 |Copyright © Nucleus Medical Media, Inc.|

-- Lack of surfactant (common in premature infants)—surfactant is a fluid that lines the inside of the lungs and helps them function properly
+- Lack of a fluid that lines the inside of the lungs and helps them work the right way (common in babies born very early)

-- Impaired breathing—air is not pulled deep enough into the lungs to open all sacs
+- Air that is not breathed deep enough into the lungs to open all sacs

 - Damage to nerve and muscles that control breathing—may prevent coughing, deep breathing, or yawning